tjunge/muspectre/doc/dev-docs/source/index.rst

    License

-*µ*\Spectre is free software; you can redistribute it and/or modify it under the :term:``s of the GNU General Public License as published by the Free Software Foundation, either version 3, or (at your option) any later version.
+*µ*\Spectre is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3, or (at your option) any later version.